Hemp Flower 101

 - Hear - While your flower shouldn’t be speaking to you, you do want to hear a nice crackle/crunch when you’re grinding it.
 This means that it was cured very well!

 Now that you know everything about high quality flower, experience it!
-Grab some pre-rolls or loose flower from our shop.
+Grab some CBG pre-rolls, CBD pre-rolls, roll-ons, or loose flower from our shop.